 Get the IMAX-Experience on a Doubledecker

-If possible, sit in the front seats of the upper deck - the view is breathtaking.
+If possible, sit in the front seats of the upper deck of Dublin's doubledecker buses - the birdseye view is breathtaking.
 Sometimes literally, as drivers tend to prefer coming to a stop just inches away from buses in front of them.
 Occasional screams of panic from first-time visitors to Dublin are the result.

 Watch Out for Your Stop

 Again - buses go full tilt until asked to stop, this means that the last few hundred yards to your stop can be very quick.
 And there are no announcements.
-If in doubt ask the driver to help you and give you a shout, most will do so gladly.
+If in doubt ask the driver to help you and give you a shout, most will gladly do so.

 Push the Button to Make the Bus Stop